 This property defines how an object responds to user actions.
-Unlike other properties which only have a single value, this property has a value corresponding to each of the events that may be generated by a particular object.
-Each event setting is specified by a 2 or 3-element vector containing:
+Unlike other properties which only have a single value, this property has a value corresponding to each of the different types of event that may be generated by a particular object.
+Consequently the syntax for setting the Event property differs from the general syntax that applies to other properties.